Malaysian Chinese: Postwar unrest and social integration (1946–1962)

 With the MPAJA renamed as the Malayan National Liberation Army (MNLA), communist insurgents used guerrilla tactics in the jungles, sabotaged transportation networks and attacked British plantations (assassinating several European plantation owners).
 British intelligence estimated MNLA support at about 500,000, out of a total Chinese population of 3.12 million; battling the insurgents was difficult, since most hid in inaccessible jungles.
 With the 18 June 1948 declaration of the Malayan Emergency, the early government response was chaotic; its primary aim was to guard important economic targets.
 Most Malayan Chinese opposed the MNLA.

 The 1950 Briggs Plan, devised by British general Harold Briggs, intended to isolate the Chinese population from the insurgents.
 Independence was promised, and supported by the Malays; the Chinese population feared being treated as second-class citizens in an independent Malaya.
 In addition to new villages, the plan included labour reorganisation, the deployment of troops throughout Malaya, and cooperation between the police, the army, and intelligence.
 Under the resettlement scheme, more than 700,000 rural Chinese communities were relocated in 582 new government settlements.
-After British high commissioner Henry Gurney died in a 1951 ambush, Gerald Templer are appointed as the new high commissioner for Malaya by Winston Churchill the following year; Templer preferred winning hearts and minds to military measures against the insurgents.
+After British high commissioner Henry Gurney died in a 1951 ambush, Gerald Templer was appointed as the new high commissioner for Malaya by Winston Churchill the following year; Templer preferred winning hearts and minds to military measures against the insurgents.
 As part of his campaign, Templer incentivised rebel surrender and used strict curfews and tight control of food supplies in involved areas to flush them out.
 Crops grown by insurgents were sprayed with herbicides and defoliants, and restrictions were lifted in areas free of insurgents by elevating them to "white status".
 In the Batang Kali massacre, 24 unarmed Malaysian civilians suspected of providing aid to the MNLA were shot by a Scots Guard division in late 1948.